thomasaustin/kirim/README.md

 ~~~~
 6. With your HTML email active, open the command palette again then search and select 'Kirim: Send Email'.

-## Config Commands
+## Commands

-You also have the ability to load, save, clear, and delete the config template.
-Below is a brief overview for each command.
+Kirim allows you to easily load, save, clear and delete the config template as well as send your HTML email.
+Below is a brief overview on each command.

 - **Kirim: Load Config** - Used to load the default and saved config templates.
 - **Kirim: Save Config** - Used to save config templates to load in other emails.
-The name field in the config references the saved template.
+Note: The name field in the config references the saved template.
 - **Kirim: Clear Config** - Used to remove the config template from the email before dispatch.
-Note: There's no need to clear the config before sending as it will be removed upon send.
+Note: There's no need to clear the config before sending as it won't be included in the send command.
 - **Kirim: Delete Config** - Used to delete saved config templates.
-- **Kirim: Send Email** - Used to send the HTML to the specified email addresses.
+- **Kirim: Send Email** - Used to send the HTML email to the specified email addresses in your config template.